Winter Storm Stella slams northeastern US

 The forecast postponed the first meeting between President Donald Trump and German Chancellor Angela Merkel in Washington until Friday.

-In New York, UN headquarters announced it would close, a disruption for the thousands of delegates expected to attend a women’s conference.
+In New York, the United Nations headquarters announced it would close, a disruption for the thousands of delegates expected to attend a women’s conference.

 In the financial markets, much of Wall Street was expected to work from home with low trade volume anticipated, due partly to Wednesday’s decision from the Federal Reserve on whether to raise interest rates.